How do I get a library card?

 - Card expire every three years, regardless of usage, so library staff can make sure contact info is current.
 You can renew your card online, in person, or via phone.

 - Accounts not in good standing are blocked from using some services.
-Cards are delinquent when your materials are overdue or $5.00 or more in damages or fines have accumulated on your card.
-When items are returned and/or fines have been paid to below $5.00, the card will work again.
+Cards are delinquent when your materials are overdue or charges of $5.00 or more have accumulated on your library card.
+When items are returned and/or fees have been paid to below $5.00, the card will work again.

 - If you applied for your temporary card online and waited longer than 15 days to come in to validate residency, the card is no longer valid.